 The Saucier’s Apprentice: One Long, Strange Trip through the Great Cooking School of Europe, by Bob Spitz

-This is a book I picked up several month ago at the Millennium Library’s used book sale.
+This is a book I picked up several months ago at the Millennium Library’s used book sale.
 I picked up 14 books at the time, and some got read quickly and some have languished on my bookshelves.
 The Saucier’s Apprentice is somewhere in between.
+That’s why it’s being reviewed in June.

 The book is essentially the chronicling of a mid-life crisis.
 At the bottom of the cover it mentions that Spitz is also the author on book entitled: The Beatles.
 What the cover doesn’t tell you is that while writing the book his marriage fell apart and upon completion he felt himself adrift with no purpose.